craigulliott/dsl_compose/README.md

     # consider a DSL to have been executed on the actual class it was used, and
     # any classes which are descendants of that class
     for_dsl [:dsl1, :dsl2] do |dsl_name:, a_dsl_argument:|
+      description <<-DESCRIPTION
+        You can optionally provide a description of anything specific that your parser does in this block, this description will be used when generating documentation.

+        This description accepts markdown.

+        Do not add a description here if the parser does not have any business logic here other than making calls to `for_method`
+      DESCRIPTION

       # `for_method` accepts a method name or an array of method names and will
       # yield it's provided block once for each time a method with this name is
       # executed within the DSL.